Crossbow-js/crossbow.github.io/_src/docs/tasks/how-it-works.md

 - shell scripts
 - NPM scripts.

+## What's different

-There is **no need** for a new ecosystems of `crossbow-<plugin-name>` plugins as it's possible (and recommended) for you to use the existing gulp plugin ecosystem right along side a shell script or NPM script.
+There is **no need** for a new ecosystems of `crossbow-<plugin-name>` plugins as it's possible (and recommended) for you to use the existing gulp plugin ecosystem right along side any number of shell script, plain functions or even NPM scripts.

+We enable this by having a **powerful task resolution system**, **an extremely reliable execution technique**, by offering **best-in-game error handling** and finally by offering features that are simply **not possible in other tools**.

 ## How it works

 Crossbow is an advanced task orchestration system - it thinks of a plain function call in the exact same way as something more complicated, like spawning a child process.
+By unifying maybe types of tasks in this way, we're able to offer a composition model far superior to anything you've used in the past.

 ## Plain Functions